Power Supply

 Regulated vs. Unregulated Power Supply

-Before we get into the difference between a regulated and unregulated power supply, let’s first start with understanding exactly what “power supply” even means.
-In a general sense, a power supply is any device that supplies energy (power!) to an electrical circuit.
+In a general sense, a power supply is any device that supplies energy or power to an electrical circuit.
 Taken this way, batteries are power supplies for flashlights and power plants are power supplies for the electrical grid.

-But that’s not usually what we have in mind when we talk about power supplies.
-Usually, we use “power supply” to indicate a circuit or a device that adapts available power to the specific needs of one device or a set of similar devices.
-In most non-industrial settings, the available power, or input power, is AC, and the output power is DC.
-A power supply will receive power from an electrical outlet and convert the current from AC to DC.
-So, is every power supply built and designed the same?
-The answer is no.
+Power supply is also used to indicate a circuit or a device that adapts available power to the specific needs of one device or a set of similar devices.
+Alternating current (AC) and direct current (DC) affect the power supply.
+For most non-industrial settings, the available or input power is AC, while the output power is DC.
+A power supply receives power from an electrical outlet and converts the current from AC to DC.

 Power supplies can be: